Picking the best areas of Dubai to stay for every type of traveller and every budget

 Cons of staying in Deira – Many hotel choices are dated.
 It can be a noisier area of the city at night with traffic congestion.

 Places to Stay in Dubai – Al Quoz & Al Barsha

-Set back from the beach front you will find Al Barsha – best described as the area surround the Mall of the Emirates Al Quoz is one of the cities up and coming areas best known as the cities art and cultural district.
+Set back from the beachfront you will find Al Barsha – best described as the area surrounding the Mall of the Emirates, Al Quoz is one of the city’s up and coming areas best known as the city’s art and cultural district.

-In between the often-industrial feel from the outside there are hidden gems designer cafes and fitness studios mixed in with skate parks.
-Enjoy the Alserkal Avenue Arts District, Brekkie at Tom & Serg; It’s definitely an area to keep your eye on for experiencing a newer side to Dubai.
+In between the often-industrial feel from the outside, there are hidden gems designer cafes and fitness studios mixed in with skate parks.
+Enjoy the Alserkal Avenue Arts District, Brekkie at Tom & Serg; It’s definitely an area to keep your eye on for experiencing a newer side of Dubai.

-Al Barsha is the area of the city you’ll find the Mall of the Emirates, famed for its indoor sky slope but also home to a huge number of fashion outlets making it a shopper’s paradise.
-You’ll find some hotels are attached to the Mall whilst other sit a block or so away
+Al Barsha is the area of the city you’ll find the Mall of the Emirates, famed for its indoor ski slope but also home to a huge number of fashion outlets making it a shopper’s paradise.
+You’ll find some hotels are attached to the Mall whilst others sit a block or so away

 Pros of staying in Al Qouz/Al Barsha – Good value for money and good-sized rooms close to transport connections (many next to Mashreq Metro).